sparkflows/sparkflows-docs/docs/quick-start/1-create-application.rst

-Step 1: Create Application
+Step 1: Create Project
 ==============================

-Before you can start creating a workflow, you will need to create an 'Application'.
-Application is a bucket where all your artifacts such as datasets, workflows, dashboards etc. related to a project would reside.
-Applications are equivalent to workspaces in IDEs.
+Before you can start creating a workflow, you will need to create a 'Project'.
+Project is a bucket where all your artifacts such as datasets, workflows, dashboards etc. related to a project would reside.
+Projects are equivalent to workspaces in IDEs.

 From the landing page of Fire Insights, click on "Create Application" to create a new application.